elleordona/chitter-challenge-public/chitterChallengeSolution.md

 - Reverse chronological: newest first
 - Want the home page to look like this (Search Bar and Trends optional)
   ![twitter mock-up](images/twitter-homepage-mockup.jpeg)
-- Use CSS to add design to the page
+- Use CSS/bootstrap to add design to the page

 ### Components 2

 - Homepage
-  - Navbar
-  - Login/Register
-  - Logo
-  - Compose Peep
+  - Navbar (Logo, Home Link, Compose Peep Link, Login/Register Link)
   - Feed

-### Domain Model 2

 ### Tests 2

+**Test 6** - Sidebar matches snapshot

+**Test 7** - Should render "Peeps Loading" on initial render

+**Test 8** - Should render "No Peeps" if empty array returned from server

 ---